muhammedjemal/muhammedjemal/README.md

 ### 👋 Hello there!
 I'm Jemal.

-I'm a senior Software Developer deeply passionate about leveraging technology to build innovative, efficient, and scalable solutions.
+Expert-level, senior Software Developer.
+Deeply passionate about leveraging technology to build innovative, efficient, and scalable solutions.
 My core interest lies in **full-stack development**, with a particular enthusiasm for robust systems and ensuring software quality through comprehensive testing.

 ---